intento/intento-api/usage.md

 # Usage API

-This is an intent to get usage statistics about all calls to the API.
+The `/usage` endpoint intended to get usage statistics about all calls to the API.

 <!-- TOC depthFrom:2 -->